Tag Archives: Back to School

 Books have been great friends of mine for my entire life.
 They have helped me through times of sorrow and grief, they have taught me the skills to master challenges, they have helped me escape to new worlds when this one was a little too much to take.
 Books are constant and continual friends for me.

-So, it is probably not a surprise to you that I want my students to have books that are friends as well.
+So, it is probably not a surprise to you that I want my students to understand that books are our best friendsl.
 When I first mention the idea, some of my students roll their eyes.
 They are fifth graders, after all, and eye rolling is a skill they excel at and practice often.
 But, as the year rolls on, I notice many students quietly making friends with a book.
 Activities like Bring-a-Book-to-School Day help, and so do Quote Marks.

 Quote Marks are simply book marks with encouraging, and sometimes funny, sayings on them.
 I generally post the quotes in the Book Nook, sometimes sticking them in surprising places for students to find as they peruse the shelves (for example, the quote from Diane Duane goes on the wall behind her tub of books).
 I put the same quotes on book marks and let students choose the ones they like.
 I also use the quote posters as Quick Write prompts to really get kids thinking about the quote.
 Many of the quotes express the author’s view of books as friends, so they reinforce that I’m not the only one crazy enough to think that!